gamseb/bookmarklets/README.md

 [DARKNESS](DARKNESS) - Bookmarklet that inverts the colors of most items on the webpage.
 Works on most webpages.

-[extract_emails](extract_emails) - Extracts all emails from the webpage and prints them to an alert box
+[Extract emails](extract_emails) - Extracts all emails from the webpage and prints them to an alert box